QLD Stamp Duty Calculator 2026

 First Home Buyer Concessions in QLD

-Full concession (effectively $0 duty) for properties up to $700,000 when buying a primary residence.
-Stepped reduction between $700,000 and $800,000.
+Established homes: full concession (effectively $0 duty) for properties up to $700,000, with stepped reduction between $700,000 and $800,000.
+New homes: full duty exemption with no price cap (from 1 May 2025).
 Plus $30,000 FHOG for new-build homes.

 When and How to Pay Stamp Duty in QLD